 The design of this helmet has also earned it a DOT safety rating which ensures its safety and stability.

 Shell and Exterior Materials

 Even the vents themselves are incorporated into the shell in a way that leaves no points of weakness or instability and keeps you safe.
-For this reason Shoei has even designed the helmet to have a rear spoiler built right into the shell instead of making a spoiler that is added to the shell later and could create a weakness in the helmets design.Click Here to See Pricing, Ratings, and Reviews on Amazon.com
+For this reason, Shoei has even designed the helmet to have a rear spoiler built right into the shell instead of making a spoiler that is added to the shell later and could create a weakness in the design of the helmet.Click Here to See Pricing, Ratings, and Reviews on Amazon.com

 Shoei GT Air Ventilation